okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

       ![Displays the Attribute Mappings screen.](/img/oin/scim_check-attributes-2.png "Attribute Mappings")

-  1. Click **OK** to confirm that you want to remove the mapping for the attribute you selected.
+  1. Click **OK** to confirm that you want to remove the mapping for the attribute that you selected.

         Repeat steps 3 and 4 until you remove all the mappings for the attributes that you want to delete.